colomafarre/colomafarre.github.io/_posts/2019-05-31-ramona-turns-4.md

 <a href="/img/turned4/IMG_2173.JPG"> <img border="0" src= "/img/turned4/IMG_2173.JPG" width="200"></a>

 Since living in Nepal means we see goats and chickens everyday, Ramona has gotten used to sharing more time with animals and knowing more about them, and she really has become an **animal lover** (at least, much more than beofre!!).
-She was asking for a baby goat for the longest time, so we decided **that that would be he birthday gift**!
-Eventough we have to leave soon back to Spain, we thought it was a good idea to experience the responabilities and fun that comes from taking care of a baby goat (and its mama
+She was asking for a baby goat for the longest time, so we decided **that that would be her birthday gift**!
+Eventough we have to leave soon back to Spain, we thought it was a good idea to experience the responabilities and fun that comes from taking care of a baby goat (and its mama!).

 So, on her birthday we made french toast for breakfast and we lite a candle so she could ask for a wish, and as we predicted, **she asked for a baby goat!!** Then, Joe went outside and brought the baby goat we bought for her inside.
 You should have seen her face of sorprise and excitement!
 She said, "how did she know!?!?!".
 It was very sweet to see her so happy!
 She named her "Cleta" and her mother "Neta"!

 <a href="/img/turned4/IMG_4312.JPG"> <img border="0" src= "/img/turned4/IMG_4312.JPG" width="200"></a>

-Many of you have asked, what are we going to do with the goat once we move back!?!
-And no, we are not taking her to Spain (altoght I think Ramona would love that...).
+Many of you have asked, **what are we going to do with the goat once we move back!?** And no, we are not taking her to Spain (altoght I think Ramona would love that...).
 We are going to give them to our neighbors.
 The goats sleep in our neighbors shed now, and that was the deal!

 <a href="/img/turned4/IMG_4341.JPG"> <img border="0" src= "/img/turned4/IMG_4341.JPG" width="200"></a>